philcali/cronish/README.md

 Making use of Scala parser combinators to build a cron dsl library.

-The only thing done so far, is a rough draft of grammar rules.
+The only thing done so far, is a rough draft of grammar rules, and starter implementation for parsing.